Current as of June 2014 | Download print version (in PDF)

 - Civil Code of 1977, Madani Qanun Decree no. 1458, issued 1 May 1977

 NGOs are defined broadly in the 2005 Law on Non-Governmental Organizations (NGO Law) to include both domestic and foreign non-governmental organizations.
-A domestic NGO is simply "a domestic non-governmental organization which is established to pursue specific objectives."
-(Article 5(2)) To establish a domestic NGO, the Law requires at least two founders, who may be domestic or foreign, natural or legal persons, at least one of whom has a residence and exact address in Afghanistan.
-(Article 11(1)) To become registered, NGOs must apply to the Ministry of Economy.
-(Article 4) As of April 2012, the NGO Department within the Ministry of Economy reported that approximately 1,550 NGOs (including both foreign and domestic) were registered in Afghanistan .
+A domestic NGO is simply "a domestic non-governmental organization which is established to pursue specific objectives" (NGO Law Article 5(2)).
+To establish a domestic NGO, the Law requires at least two founders, who may be domestic or foreign, natural or legal persons, at least one of whom has a residence and exact address in Afghanistan (NGO Law Article 11(1)).
+In order to be registered, NGOs must submit an application to the Ministry of Economy (NGO Law Article 4).
+As of June 2014 the NGO Department within the Ministry of Economy reported that 2,091 NGOs (including both foreign and domestic) were registered in Afghanistan. .

 Afghanistan follows the U.S. approach by creating a category of "tax exempt organizations" in the Income Tax Law.
 Article 10 of the Income Tax Law restricts "exempt organization" status to those organizations "organized and operated exclusively for educational, cultural, literary, scientific, or charitable purposes."
 Organizations dedicated to these public benefit purposes and meeting other mandatory criteria are exempt from taxation on "contributions received and income from the necessary operations."
 (Income Tax Law, Article 10)